-The basic liquidity ratio, also known as emergency fund ratio, indicates how robust your finances are to handle an emergency such as job loss or unexpected expenses.
+The basic liquidity ratio, also known as the emergency fund ratio, indicates how robust your finances are to handle an emergency such as job loss or unexpected expenses.

 The basic liquidity ratio is calculated by comparing the cash (or near-cash) amounts to monthly expenses.